Learning Is Earning: 3 Strategies for Learning Faster

 - Focus performance improvement coaching on key behaviors.
 Often managers are too vague, “Sam, you need to run more efficient meetings.”
 Or, “Keisha, be more strategic.”
 What would be more helpful to Sam’s learning would be to experience a well-run meeting and to talk with his manager about a specific behavior he plans to change going forward.
 Then, the manager could provide feedback on how well Sam is implementing that behavior.
 And Keisha could ask herself a “line of sight” question like, “How does this initiative support broader team and organizational goals?” before jumping into implementation.

 As we head into the 4th quarter of 2020, I hope Mindset, Marketplace and Mastery will help you learn faster than your competitors to survive and thrive no matter what 2021 brings.
 Reach out if you would like to learn more about our individual and team assessments and training or meet our friends at Structural.

-For more on the importance of people data, read Leadership Consultant Monica Lloyd’s recent article on Leading Blindfolded here.
+For more on the importance of people data, check out this article on Leading Blindfolded here.